Looking back and looking forward

 The Re-Envisioning PLEI Project is an opportunity for us to conduct research and invite input from our community to ensure that our PLEI programming meets their needs.

-We’re researching best practices for critical PLEI that recognizes the limitations and harms of the colonial legal system.
-We are also talking to community members to learn more about what they want from PLEI moving forward.
-We will be holding focus groups in the fall of 2020.
-Stay tuned for more information!
+We’ve researched best practices for critical PLEI that recognizes the limitations and harms of the colonial legal system.
+We have also spoken with community members to learn more about what they want from PLEI moving forward.

 Our goal is to provide relevant, concrete legal information that helps people make informed choices in challenging situations, such as workplace discrimination.
 By the end of the Re-Envisioning PLEI Project, we’ll have developed a pathway to guide our future PLEI, rooted in the feedback gathered during our community engagement process.